angelheredia138/ValorantProAPI/README.md

 - **Parameters**: `{playerId}` (integer) - the ID of the player.
 - **Response**: A JSON object containing the player's stats, including social media handles, current team, past teams, total winnings, recent results, and top agents.
+- **Caching**: If stats for the player were scraped within the last hour, cached results are returned.
+Otherwise, a fresh scrape is performed.

 ---